Agent-Based Optimal Control for Image Processing: Total variation minimisation

 \subsection{Numerical tests}

-In this section, we report a comparison between the outputs of Algoritm \ref{alg:dal} and Algoritm \ref{alg:admm} on the same test images used in Section \ref{sec:test_dal}.
+In this section, we report a comparison between the outputs of Algorithm \ref{alg:dal} and Algorithm \ref{alg:admm} on the same test images used in Section \ref{sec:test_dal}.
 Additionally, we perform a third test on a more complex image.
 The discretisations and parameters used for the ADMM are exactly the same of Section \ref{sec:test_dal}, as well as the interaction kernel.
 The regularisation parameter is set to $\rho = 10^{-2}$ and the ascent step size is $\gamma = 10^{-2}$.
 Algorithm \ref{alg:admm} was also implemented in CUDA C and run on the same GPU as before.

 The first test is carried out on the MRI scan in Figure \ref{fig:mri}, on which Algorithm \ref{alg:dal} works best.
 The results are shown in Figure \ref{fig:mri_admm}.

 Despite finding qualitatively similar controls, reported on the bottom row, the healthy brain tissue and the tumour are depicted as more uniform clusters by Algorithm \ref{alg:admm}, without detailing them excessively, and at the same time without any blurring.
+In both cases, global interactions -- both in space and colour -- are used only at the end of the time interval.